OCA/partner-contact/partner_contact_creation_security/README.rst

 To install this module, you need to:

  * Go to Settings / Local Modules
- * Search by module name "Create Child Contacts" or by module technical name "*child_contact_creation*"
+ * Search by module name "Partner Contact Creation Security" or by module technical name "*partner_contact_creation_security*"
  * Click install button

 ==============